Microsoft/azure-docs.cs-cz/articles/load-balancer/tutorial-load-balancer-basic-internal-portal.md

 ---
-title: 'Kurz: Vytvoření interního nástroje – Azure portal'
+title: 'Tutorial: Create an internal load balancer - Azure portal'
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: V tomto kurzu se dozvíte, jak vytvořit interní load balanceru úrovně Basic pomocí webu Azure portal.
+description: This tutorial shows you how to create an internal Basic load balancer by using the Azure portal.
 services: load-balancer
 documentationcenter: na
 author: asudbring